-- If the expelled ring has been left out o f your vagina for less than 3 hours, rinse the expelled NuvaRing in cool to lukewarm (not hot) wa ter and insert it again right away.
+- If the expelled ring has been out of your vagina for less than 3 hours, rinse the expelled NuvaRing in cool to lukewarm (not hot) water and insert it again right away.

 - If the expelled NuvaRing has been out of your vagina for

-- During Wee ks 1 and 2 after you have inserted your new NuvaRing, you may not be protected from pregnancy.
-You sho uld use another birth control method, such as male condoms with spermicide, until the ring has been in place for 7 days in a row.
+- During Weeks 1 and 2, you may not be protected from pregnancy.
+Reinsert the ring as soon as you remember (See Steps 1 through 4).
+Use another birth control method, such as male condoms with spermicide, until the ring has been in place for 7 days in a row.

-Option 1.
-Insert a new ring right away to st art your 21 Day NuvaRing use cycle.
+- Option 1.
+Insert a new ring right away to start your next 21 Day NuvaRing use cycle.
 You may not have your regular period but you may have spotting or vaginal bleeding.

 Note: You should only choose to do option 2 if you used NuvaRing for 7 days in a row, prior to the day that your previous NuvaRing was accidently removed or expelled.